 3. See if local businesses are hiring

 It can be easy to overlook the local companies around you when you're looking.
 See if they have a website with contact information and write them a quick email asking if they have a position available.
 You might have to write up what kind of duties you'd like to do.
 If you want, you can inquire in person for a position.

 4. Your school's job portal or job board

 Most schools have a formal job portal or a more informal board.
 Find out how to create an account and check out the postings.
 The people/companies posting to these boards know the main audience is students and are more open to hiring students who don't have professional experience.
-Visit the CSUDH Handshake page.
-Handshake is a new job portal for students.
+Many schools use Handshake, a jobs portal for students.